 - Technology – Provide millennials with options to develop a solution most convenient to them by offering a variety of platforms.
 Create a helpful mobile app or at least offer a streamlined mobile experience so that millennials and other tech-savvy management members can research on the go.

 - Resources – Not only do you have to offer diverse media resources, but you have to provide a lot of them.
 Start by answering all of your FAQs, then move forward to answering internal and external questions about your industry and company.
-If your audience knows they can trust you as a resource, they know they can trust you as a product or service provider.
+If your audience knows they can trust you as a resource, they know they can trust you like a product or service provider.

 - Personalization – Don’t attempt contact if you’re not willing to make it personal and targeted.
 With the immense opportunities for research available to us these days, there’s little reason not to understand who you’re reaching out to.
 Are they tech-savvy, or do they appear to adhere to the traditional phone-call method of outreach?
 Either way, be prepared to meet them in person.
 Just know that Millennials aren’t in it to hear a sales pitch–they’re in it to hear what unique solution you can offer them for their business.